mdsimon2/RPi-CamillaDSP/README.md

 ### 11) Upgrading to future versions

-If you would like to upgrade to a new version of CamillaDSP simply remove your old CamillaDSP binary and tar and download and extract a new one.
+To upgrade to a new version of CamillaDSP simply remove the old CamillaDSP binary and tar and download and extract a new one.

 ```
 rm ~/camilladsp/camilladsp-linux-aarch64.tar.gz